google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/breakpoints.md

 1. Click the **Sources** tab.
 1. Open the file containing the line of code you want to break on.
-1. Go the line of code.
+1. Go to the line of code.
 1. To the left of the line of code is the line number column.
 Right-click on it.
 1. Select **Add conditional breakpoint**.
 A dialog displays underneath the